positronic57/libsetila/README.md

 The source is provided as it is without any warranty.
 Use it on your own risk!
 The author does not take any responsibility for the damage caused while using this software.

+**DISCLAIMER:**
+The code is a result of a hobby work and the author is not affiliated with any of the hardware/components/boards manufacturers mentioned in the code, documentation or the description of this project.
+All trademarks are the property of the respective owners.